Ohio Democrats State Logo

 • Members Only

-Are you ready to vote in 2021?
+Are you ready to vote in 2025?
 Your vote is your voice… and your voice matters.
 To vote, you first must register to vote.
 Get ready to cast your ballot and make your voice heard.
 Links are available to check your registration, where you vote and other valuable information!
-At this point, we do not know how COVID-19 may affect 2021 elections.
-Procedures may change.
 Please be aware of all deadlines!
-Information will be updated as it becomes available!
 BE PREPARED!
 STAY HOME!
 STAY SAFE!
-MASK UP WHEN OUT!
 VOTE ABSENTEE BALLOT BY MAIL!

-The 2021 Election Cycle will include city/township/village councils, school boards and judicial seats.
-Election Day, Voter Registration Deadlines, Early/Absentee/Ballot By Mail and Early Voting hours for the 2021 election cycle.
-Additional special elections may be scheduled.
+The 2025 Election Cycle will include local elected offices: city commission, township trustee, village trustee, local board of education, municipal court judge to name a few.
+Check with your local county board of elections for all elected offices that will be on your ballot and/or for petition information.
+Election Day, Voter Registration Deadlines, Early/Absentee/Ballot By Mail and Early Voting hours for the 2025 election cycle are listed below.
 Are you interested in voting from the comfort of your home?
+Information provided below.
 Please contact your local county board of elections for any specific elections information.

 Check out: www.IWill Vote.com